yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_client.md

 You can configure a OAuth credential profile to set a Bearer token in the authorization header on API Gateway when calling a resource server.
 This example uses a call policy with **Connect to URL** filter to call the resource server.

 1. In the Policy Studio tree, click **External Connections > Client Credentials > OAuth2**.
 2. On the OAuth Credentials tab, double-click the credential profile you want to edit.
-To create a new credentials profile, see [Add application credentials](/docs/apigw_oauth/oauth_client/oauth_add_client_credentials).
 3. Call the Resource server:

     * Select the filter **Connect to URL**.